Sai240924/IaC_Project/README.md

 3. **Branching Strategy**: Used a `feature-add-css` branch for CSS updates, merged via pull requests.
 4. **Clear Commit Messages**: Descriptive commits, e.g., "Added vercel.json to configure static site."
 5. **No Secrets**: Vercel API token stored in environment variables, not in Git.
-6. **Documentation**: This README and an ASCII workflow diagram explain the project.
+6. **Documentation**: This README and an architecture diagram explain the project.
 7. **State Management**: Excluded `terraform.tfstate`, `.terraform.lock.hcl`, and other sensitive files in `.gitignore`.

 ## Project Workflow